COMPSYS 723 : Embedded Systems Design

 Class Representatives in each class can take feedback to the department and faculty staff-student consultative committees.

-Student feedback, about this course, has been positive.
+Student feedback, from SET evaluation results in 2024, about this course, has been positive.
 Minor changes about a more tightly integrated hardware and software co-design approach will be applied in the upcoming year.

 Academic Integrity